jingyq1/DECT-1/enhancement_model/README.md

 ## How to run

 1. Convert all CT scans to TIFF format.
+(TIFF images must be represented in Hounds Field (HF) unit)
-2. Put all CT scans in TIFF format into /enhancement_model/Images/original_data/
+2. Put all CT scans in /enhancement_model/Images/original_data/.
+Each scan should be in seperate folder.
 3. run /enhancement_model/code/Intergration.py

 ```